 Manzanita Trail is a 11.2 mile moderately trafficked out and back trail located near Valyermo, California that offers scenic views and is rated as moderate.
-The trail is primarily used for trail running, mountain biking, and backpacking and is accessible from April until November.
+The trail is primarily used for trail running, mountain biking, and backpacking and is best used from April until November.

 I first hiked this trail on New Year's Day 2016, starting from the bottom at South Fork Campground.
 It was 20 degrees when I started and later topped out at 28.
 The stream in Dorr Canyon was frozen solid (see pic).
 I didn't make it all the way to Vincent Gap because I was running out of daylight and more than a little cold.
 The incline is only slight and it's a very pretty trail, oaks and bigcone spruce at the lower end, then white fir and finally jeffrey/ponderosa pine and some cedar at the upper end.
 I've hiked it several times since from the top end and back.
 We've had a few good storms since then and since almost the entire trail is on the north slope the snow lingers and can get treacherous.
 Whenever I get tired of the other local hikes I always go back to the Manzanita.